xenit-eu/alfred-api-docs/user/user-guide.md

 and properties separately.

 \include{naming.md}
+# Java Api

+The alfred-api java api the core to exposing alfresco functionality and normalizing operations across version.
+Any extensions written while depending on alfred api can be easily ported to a new alfresco version.

+When the api is installed, all of its service are available as beans and can be wired into your own classes.

 # Rest Api

-For a full overview of the Rest api, please refer to the swagger specification
+For a full overview of the Rest api, please refer to [the swagger specification](https://demo.xenit.eu/alfresco/s/apix/v1/docs/ui.html).

 \include{search-query-syntax.md}